 I remember so many moments, so many memories made together, a lifetime ago, it seems!
 I pray that they will remember them lovingly and that these memories will be a source of strength in times of doubt or strife, and a source of renewal when they have families of their own.
 I pray they remember their childhood and their time at home as a time of unconditional love and acceptance.
 I always ask God to erase the mistakes that we have made as parents, and that He would use them to edify each one and make them stronger in their walk with Him.

 As I prepare for their departure, I am nostalgic as I see how far they have come; what they have accomplished, what amazing individuals they have grown into, and how far we have come as parents as well.
 Letting go is hard, and for all of us, as USNA and military parents, it is even more difficult.
-After many goodbyes, I have found that there are five things that help to maintain sanity as a parent of a Mid or former Mids/now Officers.
+After many goodbyes, I have found that the five elements of my Plebe Summer Challenge really help to maintain sanity as a parent of a Mid or former Mids/now Officers.
 I really hope that you read through the challenge and that you work on the 5 elements to develop strategies to help you on this journey and beyond.

 My prayer for our Mids and Officers is that they always put God first, that they are little in their own eyes (I must decrease the He may increase), to be compassionate toward others, humble in all things, to be servant-leaders following in the footsteps of Christ, to be prayer warriors, and to always return to the path their Father in Heaven has laid out for them, that no matter how far they wander off as they go through life, that God would bring them back to Him.